 Do not make the mistake of thinking the site preparation items were a suggestion.
 If permits need to be acquired, tree limbs need to be removed, areas need to be leveled, or a base pad needs a certain height, this is a requirement.

 Oftentimes before a delivery, the delivery coordinator will request pictures to confirm all site preparation is completed.
 This is normal and reasonable, and could potentially save you thousands in mileage costs if adjustments are needed prior to home installation.

 Although the delivery process can at times be frustrating or confusing, it is important to remain flexible with the understanding that there are many parts working together–your home’s factory “offline” date, the availability of drivers, the permit approval for transport, and even weather are all factors that contribute to delivery scheduling.
 Failure to prepare your site only adds to this already delicate balance.

 We strive to ensure our buyers don’t encounter too many surprises during the home-buying process.
-That’s why we offer up front pricing, schedule site inspections, and provide a delivery estimate page.
+That’s why we offer up front pricing, schedule site inspections, and provide a delivery estimates on our pages featuring homes.

 After all the paperwork is signed, you have officially “closed” on your home.
 During this time you have been finishing the site preparation of your property—removing low hanging limbs, scheduling the installation of your base pad, getting on the waiting list for utility service—and it is finally time for your home to be delivered!

 I can understand this is a BIG DAY.
 Often, a home buyer will have been working through the process for months—loan paperwork, ordering their home, preparing their site—and it all comes down to this moment!

 Unfortunately, though, if a buyer has not been properly communicated with, they can almost be… let down.
 Their home is delivered, placed on the base pad… and then nothing.